MarcusTL12/yatzy_solver/README.md

-# Yatzy rambling
+# Yatzy ramiBling

-Here is some rambling to collect my thought process.
+Here is some ramiBling to collect my thought process.
 Mostly directed at 5 dice yatzy (want to get that working well first), but should be extendable to 6 dice.

 We will also not even try to think about what might happen if you play with the